READING RESPONSE #1- Lauren's Submission

 READING RESPONSE #8- Jessie's reading-

-ne of us.
+Cosmic dust is a part of everyone of us.
 While our bodies are in a constant state of decay and regeneration.

 "WE ARE STARDUST"